6 Types of Wood for Phinisi Boats in Indonesia

 4. Ritual Guidance and Ancestral Knowledge

-Elders and spiritual leaders often guide the material selection based on traditional rituals, cosmology, and the boat’s symbolic purpose—ensuring that the craft honors both nature and heritage.
+Elders and spiritual leaders often guide the material selection based on traditional rituals, cosmology, and the boat’s symbolic purpose.
+This ensures that the craft honors both nature and heritage.

 The Role of Wood in Spiritual & Ritual Practice

-In Phinisi shipbuilding, wood is far more than a building material—it holds deep spiritual and ceremonial meaning.
+In Phinisi shipbuilding, wood is far more than a building material.
+It holds deep spiritual and ceremonial meaning.
 Every piece is treated with reverence, woven into cultural beliefs that honor both the forest and the sea.
-Here’s how:
+Here is how this reverence is shown.

 1. Wood Is Blessed Before Use